A roadmap to guide users, step-by-step, through the process of designing a JWST high-contrast imaging (HCI) observing program.

 Do your science goals call for high accuracy astrometry?

-Stage 8 – Using the Astronomer's Proposal Tool (APT)
+Stage 8 – Prepare your proposal in the Astronomers' Proposal Tool

-Aside from the steps described in the Getting Started Guide roadmap, consider the following particular to HCI:
+Aside from the steps described in the Getting Started with JWST Proposing roadmap, consider the following particular to HCI:

 Organize science and PSF calibrator observations into sequences (to be scheduled back-to-back).